Fortified Church of St. Arbogast: History

 In 1517 the city of Basel took over the church.
 When Basel converted to the new faith of the Protestant Reformation in 1528, St. Arbogast became a Protestant church.
 The relics of St. Arbogast were destroyed and the altars were sold off.
 The frescoes were painted over as part of the wave of iconoclasm from the Reformation.

 The Sigristenhaus was built outside the south wall in 1553.
-In 1630 the bell tower was had an additional story added to it and was topped with a pointed spire.
+In 1630 the bell tower had an additional story added to it and was topped with a pointed spire.
 At the same time, the nave windows were replaced with new pointed arch windows and another pointed arch window was added on the south side of the choir.
 During the 17th century the Wächterhaus was added to the south wall to the west of the Sigristenhaus.

 The town decided to demolish the walls and gatehouses around the church in 1853, but Zurich historian Johann Rudolf Rahn convinced the council in Basel to preserve them instead.
 In 1880/81 the church was renovated and the old frescoes were discovered.
 However their condition was judged to be too poor and they were covered in new plaster.
 The only exception was a painting of the Last Judgment above the portal which was repainted in 1884 by Karl Jauslin.
 In the 1970s the church was renovated again.
 This time, the 19th century plaster was removed and the medieval frescoes were restored.
 A new organ was built by Neidhart & Lhòte in Geneva in 1976.
 Today's congregation forms part of the Evangelical Reformed Church of the Canton Basel-Landschaft.